ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - e - LAB - Greatest movies of all time.md

 <!--

 How:
 - consider doing it in pairs
+(update feb.2023: let's do it individual)

 -->